The grand traditions laid down by Terry Wogan and Graham Norton mean we

 Smoke machine

 "We all came out to Montreux..."
 Smoke on the water, er, stage.
-One finger.

 -